HUMN 2021 Doing Business in China

 Coordinator Niv Horesh Opens in new window

-Description This unit is primarily aimed at acquainting undergraduate students with the academic theory and debates surrounding China's business etiquette and its globalizing economy.
-Drawing on a wide range of English-language studies, unit lectures will cover in broad strokes the historic background of the economic reforms carried out in China over the last three decades, as well as their societal implications.
+Description This subject is primarily aimed at acquainting undergraduate students with the academic theory and debates surrounding China's business etiquette and its globalizing economy.
+Drawing on a wide range of English-language studies, subject lectures will cover in broad strokes the historic background of the economic reforms carried out in China over the last three decades, as well as their societal implications.
 They will discuss, for example, the evolution of corporate law and property rights in the PRC since 1949, and the underlying differences and interdependence between the Chinese and Australian economies.

 School Humanities & Comm Arts